 Difference in Annual Fees

 When Amex announced the recent list of changes, it came along with some bad news for holders of the personal version of the card.
 The annual fee for the personal card will be increasing to $550 while the annual fee for the business version will remain at $450.
-For existing card holders, the higher annual fee will take effect beginning on their first renewal date after September 1st 2017.
-For new applicants, the higher annual fee will begin for those applying on or after March 30th, 2017.

 Which Card Offers More Value?